HersheyTaichou/CodeBible/content/Office 365/3 User/Permissions.md

+---
-# Access to a User's Mailbox/Folders
+title: Access to a User's Mailbox/Folders
+---

 The following commands will allow you to give another user access to a mailbox or a folder in that mailbox, for delegate or monitoring purposes.